Active Directory

 assets

-Assets are any physical object which has a certain value and needs to be tracked over its life cycle.
+Assets are any physical objects that have a certain monetary value and need to be tracked over their life cycle.
 Examples of assets include: laptops, desktops, monitors, printers, tablets, cameras, etc.

-Assets in Inventory Manager are anything that has a WCER asset tag.
-Asset tags are always unique, and are meant to be used with asset tag labels affixed to the assets themselves.
+Assets in Inventory Manager are any items that have a WCER or SoE asset tag.
+Asset tags are always unique and are meant to be used with asset tag labels affixed to the assets themselves.

 Workspace ONE

-Workspace ONE is VMWare’s unified endpoint management (UEM) service.
-The service allows individual campus units to configure and manage devices on multiple platforms such as macOS, iOS, Android, and Windows.
+Workspace ONE is Omnissa's unified endpoint management (UEM) service.
+The service allows individual campus units to configure and manage devices across multiple platforms, including macOS, iOS, Android, and Windows.
 Workspace ONE allows Research IT to purchase and install Apple App Store software on enrolled devices, and to uninstall software and reassign licenses as needed.

 Users also have access to popular UW campus-provided software as well as freely available offerings via the self-service features of the Workspace ONE Intelligent Hub.
 Workspace ONE also allows the configuration of security and other device policies.